 - querying for the job’s state after launching it can return Enqueued

 - Started time can be empty - if the job is currently enqueued

 - filtering jobs by time uses Submitted time, not Started

 Cluster - each node of the cluster has its own job queue.
 Cluster load balancer is aware of the job queues of all cluster nodes.
 When the load balancer decides on which cluster node a job will be executed, it takes job queue size into account.
 The load balancer prioritizes nodes that have an empty job queue (i.e. nodes that have low load and don’t need to enqueue jobs).
-Nodes that have an empty job queue ingore the
+Nodes that have job queue enabled ignore the

 cluster.lb.cpu.limitconfiguration properties - protection from high CPU and heap memory usage is provided by the queue, see Jobs Load Balancing Properties.

 Cluster job partitions - job in cluster can be partitioned to run on multiple nodes (see Chapter 50, Sandboxes in Cluster).
 Each of the partitions can be enqueued, while the master job that orchestrates them is never partitioned.

 Server suspend - when suspending the server (see Suspending the Server), all currently running and enqueued jobs are left to finish their execution.
 When using the suspend at once action, all running and enqueued jobs are immediately aborted.

 This section describes some common scenarios that can happen in relation to job queue.

 Job does not start immediately - when running a job (e.g. from Server Console), the job can be enqueued and start later.
 Job queue enqueues a job in case of high load or emergency mode - look in performance graphs in Monitoring, queue log and performance log.
 Enqueued jobs are started in order based on Submit time, so executions requested earlier are typically started earlier too.